Hotel Indigo Edinburgh – Princes Street, an IHG Hotel

 Public Areas (Food And Drink)

-The hotel’s restaurant Twenty Princes Street has been open since 2013 and earned an enviable reputation as a must goto restaurant in the city and are packed out every weekend so booking is essential.
+The hotel’s restaurant Twenty Princes Street has been open since 2013 and earned an enviable reputation as a must-go restaurant in the city and is packed out every weekend so booking is essential.
 The restaurant blends old with new, triple height Victorian period bay windows offer a view out to the street.
-While curved leather and walnut booths with marble topped tables are the perfect place for a couple of group of dining guests to enjoy an evening at.
+Curved leather and walnut booths with marble-topped tables are the perfect place for a couple of groups of dining guests to enjoy an evening at.
 Light and bright, with walls adorned with pictures and photographs reflecting the history of the city.

 If you like steak this is the restaurant for you, with their Josper grill meats are cooked and given a beautiful charcoal flavour, quite unique to most grilling techniques in kitchens.
 You can read our full review and get a flavour (excuse the pun) of the restaurant.